-We’re a proper bunch of porridge lovers here at RealFoodSource, that’s a big part of why we launched Beyond Oats after all!
+We’re a proper bunch of porridge lovers here at RealFoodSource, that’s a big part of why we first launched Beyond Oats!

 And of course, a hot bowl of porridge is often the perfect nourishing breakfast option… but what about during these warm summer months or simply when you fancy changing it up a little and a hot bowlful is not so tempting?

 We’ve talked about them on the recipe blog and in our recipe ebooks before.
 But having since spoken with friends and customers, it seems that the process of making the perfect overnight oats is often still a little confusing.

 So, today we bring you our ‘Ultimate Guide’ to making the perfect Overnight Oats…

 We promise it’s just as easy (if not actually easier!) than making regular porridge and the big benefit is that you can scale up and prepare multiple portions in one go and keep them chilled for up the three days – such a mega timesaver for the mornings.

 It’s hard not to love the pure convenience of overnight oats.
 Simply stir together your oat blend and milk of choice in your serving container (or in a bowl and then spoon into a container), let sit in the fridge overnight, or at least 3 hours, then come morning you have a hearty nourishing breakfast ready and waiting for you.